 Kōrero: Colonial and provincial government

-New Zealand’s first provinces were established under the 1846 constitution.
-There were just two – New Ulster, which took in most of the North Island, and New Munster, which included Wellington and the whole of the South Island.
-Lieutenant Colonel Edward John Eyre was appointed lieutenant governor of New Munster in 1846.
-Eyre’s tenure in the position was not successful as he and Governor George Grey did not get on.
-Under the 1852 constitution appointed lieutenant governors were replaced by elected superintendents, who retained many of the responsibilities of lieutenant governors.
+Provinces were established under the 1846 constitution.
+There were just two – New Ulster, which took in most of the North Island, and New Munster, which included Wellington, the South Island and Stewart Island.
+Lieutenant-Colonel Edward John Eyre was appointed lieutenant-governor of New Munster in 1846.
+Eyre’s tenure in the position was not successful, as he and Governor George Grey did not get on.
+Under the 1852 constitution appointed lieutenant-governors were replaced by elected superintendents, who retained many of the responsibilities of lieutenant-governors.

 Te whakamahi i tēnei tūemi